First Class Scout (Boy Scouts of America)

+Background

-Robert Baden-Powell wanted a First Class Scout to be the complete outdoorsman.
+Robert Baden-Powell, the founder of The Boy Scouts Association and author of the 1908 handbook Scouting for Boys, wanted a First Class Scout to be the complete outdoorsman.
 Originally, First Class scout was the final and highest rank.
 Later ranks were originally recognitions of earning merit badges beyond First Class, and not properly ranks.
 Now these additional ranks form a second tier where Scouts can further develop leadership skills and explore potential vocations and avocations through the merit badge program.

 For a brief period in Scouting's history, prior to the introduction of Eagle Scout, First Class Scout was the highest rank in the BSA; for several more years, it was the highest rank needed (until Star and Life became mandatory) for Eagle.

 The number of Scouts achieving First Class within one year of joining is still one of the key measures of unit effectiveness.
 Studies have shown that if a Scout achieves First Class within a year of joining, he typically stays in the Scout program for at least three years.
 Scouts who do so are more likely to retain Scout values as an adult and achieve the BSA primary mission of "producing useful citizens".

 The symbol of this rank combines the symbols of the previous ranks: Scout, Tenderfoot, and Second Class.
 The Scout symbol is from the Scout rank, the eagle with the shield is from Tenderfoot, and the scroll with "Be Prepared" comes from the Second Class Rank.
 Star Scout and Life Scout both add to this with a star and a heart, respectively.